OCFL/spec/draft/spec/index.md

 #### 3.5.4 Fixity
 {: #fixity}

-An OCFL Object inventory MAY include a block for storing additional fixity information to supplement the complete set of digests in the [Manifest](#manifest), for example to support legacy digests from a content migration.
-If present, this block <span id="E055" class="rfc2119">MUST</span> have the key of `fixity` within the inventory, and its value <span id="E111" class="rfc2119">MUST</span> be a JSON object, which MAY be empty.
+An OCFL Object inventory <span class="rfc2119">MAY</span> include a block for storing additional fixity information to supplement the complete set of digests in the [Manifest](#manifest), for example to support legacy digests from a content migration.
+If present, this block <span id="E055" class="rfc2119">MUST</span> have the key of `fixity` within the inventory, and its value <span id="E111" class="rfc2119">MUST</span> be a JSON object, which <span class="rfc2119">MAY</span> be empty.

 The keys within the `fixity` block <span id="E056" class="rfc2119">MUST</span> correspond to the controlled vocabulary of [digest algorithm names](#digest-algorithms) listed in the [Digests](#digests) section, or in a table given in an [Extension](#dfn-extension).
 The value of the fixity block for a particular digest algorithm <span id="E057" class="rfc2119">MUST</span> follow the structure of the [3.5.2 Manifest](#manifest) block; that is, a key corresponding to the digest value, and an array of [content path](#dfn-content-path)s.
-The `fixity` block for any digest algorithm MAY include digest values for any subset of content paths in the object.
-Where included, the digest values given <span id="E093" class="rfc2119">MUST</span> match the digests of the files at the corresponding content paths.
+The `fixity` block for any digest algorithm
+<span class="rfc2119">MAY</span> include digest values for any subset of content paths in the object.
+Where included,
+the digest values given <span id="E093" class="rfc2119">MUST</span> match the digests of the files at the corresponding content paths.
 As JSON keys are case sensitive, for digest algorithms with case insensitive digest values, there is an additional requirement that each digest value <span id="E097" class="rfc2119">MUST</span> occur only once in the `fixity` block for any digest algorithm, regardless of case.
 There is no requirement that all content files have a value in the `fixity` block, or that fixity values provided in one version are carried forward to later versions.

 > An example `fixity` with `md5` and `sha1` digests is shown below.
 In this case the `md5` digest values are provided only for version 1 content paths.